 - Be considerate of the rights of other patients and hospital personnel and to follow hospital rules and regulations that apply to your care and conduct while a patient.

 - Accept the consequences of the decisions you make regarding medical care, to refuse a course of treatment, and to not follow your physician's instructions.

 - Provide the hospital with accurate and timely information concerning your sources of payment and your ability to meet financial obligations.

 You are encouraged to ask questions about any of these rights that you do not understand.
-If you would like to express concerns regarding the quality of care you receive at CMC-Union, please call our Patient Assistance Hotline at 980-993-4020.
+If you would like to express concerns regarding the quality of care you receive at Carolinas HealthCare System Union, please call our Patient Assistance Hotline at 980-993-4020.
 You will receive a personal response.